cloudflare/cloudflare-docs/content/analytics/network-analytics/reference/network-analytics-v1.md

 ### Show IP prefix advertisement/withdrawal events

 Enable the **Show annotations** toggle to show or hide annotations for advertised/withdrawn IP prefix events in the **Network Analytics** view.
-Click each annotation to get more details.
+Select each annotation to get more details.

 ![Toggle button for displaying annotations in Network Analytics chart](/support/static/hc-dash-Network_Analytics-show_annotations.png)

 ### Zoom into the Packets summary

-Click and drag your mouse on a region of the chart to zoom in.
-Using this technique you can zoom into a time range as short as 3 minutes.
+Select and drag to zoom in on a region of the chart.
+Using this technique you can zoom into a time range as short as three minutes.

 ![Zooming into the Packets summary ](/support/static/unnamed.gif)

-To zoom out, click the **X** icon in the **time range** selector.
+To zoom out, select **X** in the **time range** selector.

 ___